KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error is made while using a network protocol.

-    [System.Net.ProtocolViolationException]::New("an error is made while using a network protocol.")
+    throw [System.Net.ProtocolViolationException]::New("an error is made while using a network protocol.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Net.ProtocolViolationException.aspx)